A home-lab to study uncertainties using smartphone sensors and determine the optimal number of measurements: Other applications

 \section{Other applications}

-An interesting experiment is to study the intensities of the fluctuations depending on the way in which the experimenter holds the device and the steadiness of the device is quantified by the standard deviation of a given temporal series.
-This activity can be adapted to be proposed as a challenge to a group of students consisting in trying to hold the device as steadily as possible.
-Another activity that can be performed is to propose that students assess the quality of a road as proposed in Ref. \cite{harikrishnan2017vehicle}.
-A means of transport, in this case a car, under similar conditions (speed) is employed, but other possibilities, such as a bike, are equally feasible.

-Another interesting project is to study the intensities of the fluctuations depending on the way in which the experimenter holds his/her device.
-This activity can be proposed as a challenge to the students consisting of trying to hold the device as steadily as possible.
-Another possibility (not recommended by the authors) is to study the fluctuations of the gait of a pedestrian as a function of the alcohol beverage intake, similarly to Ref.~\cite{zaki2020study}.
+This set of activities is just a sample of all that can be done by linking sensors and statistical fluctuations.
+It is possible to consider variations of the mean values or of the standard deviation or width of the distributions \cite{monteiro2021using}.
+This quantity is linked to the intensity of the fluctuations.
+As possible applications we can mention proposing a challenge to the students to take the picture or selfie with the lowest level of fluctuations.
+Another application would be to evaluate the comfort of a means of transport, car, bus, plane or even the state of a traffic road \cite{harikrishnan2017vehicle}.
+Another experiment (not recommended by the authors) is to study the fluctuations of the gait of a pedestrian as a function of the alcohol beverage intake, similarly to Ref.~\cite{zaki2020study}.
 It is also possible to analyse the statistical character of other magnitudes different from the acceleration.
 To show another possibility, Fig.~\ref{fig:mag} reproduces a screenshot of a similar experiment using, in this case, the magnetometer.
 This analysis can be useful when considering outdoor experiments dealing with magnetic field as proposed in Ref. \cite{monteiro2020magnetic}.